obenland/the-bootstrap/readme.txt

 THIS IS A MAJOR RELEASE, BREAKING BACKWARD COMPATIBILITY IN SOME PLACES

+* Theme Options will only be available for outdated WordPress versions and will be removed in the future.
+Going Customizer all the way!
 * Updated Twitter Bootstrap to 2.1
 * Updated Russian translation to fix a bug in the carousel navigation
 * Added French translation.
 Props Narine
+* Navbar menues now support a third level of menu items
+* Nav-pill menues now also support a second and third level of menu items
+* Improved support for all possible amounts of gallery columns, limiting at eight
 * Improved pagination to handle query strings better
+* Twitter status embeds are now responsive, too.
+Props @kovshenin
+* Now only shows category and tags when there are any, pending core implementation
+* Fixed undefined variable notice in image.php
+* Order of words in image navigation can now be localized
+* Various other small improvements

 = 1.8.2 =
 * Added missing classname change to style.min.css